jamesuanhoro/minorbsem/README.md

 - multilevel models, or
 - models with specially constrained parameters (e.g., setting two parameters equal).

-The meta-analysis models are only for the CFA configurations.

 All data are assumed multivariate normal, i.e. no binary, ordinal models.